LucasCosas/workshop-mlops-iot/README.md

 ### Training and Registering pipeline

 The pipeline above will do a few things:

-Registered a datastore pointing to a BLOB
+Register a datastore pointing to your BLOB
-Registered a dataset
+Register a dataset
-Trained a model
+Train a model
-Registered the model in AML and created an Azure DevOps Artifact
+Register the model at AML and create an Azure DevOps Artifact

 ### AML Extension